-If we observed the ABC results, we obtained that the best-fitting substitution modes is Fitness model with a probability of 0.4333, while the Neutral and HIVw models takes a probability of 0.4 and 0.1667 respectively.
-Looking closer the summary statistics plots, we realize that some values of the simulations’ summary statistics related with the amino acid replacements are far enough for the real data values (Results_SS_AAReplacements.pdf, Histograms_SStats.pdf and Scaterplots_SStatsVSParams.pdf).
-So, although we used a realistic substitution rate, we decided to repeat the analysis reducing it (Example1-TNF-Monkeypox-2) (Table 3).
-This time, target and simulations summary statistics values are closer and we obtained that Neutral model is the best-fitting substitution model with a probability of 0.6667, while Fitness and HIVw model had a probability of 0.2333 and 0.1 respectively.
+The initial ABC results (within the folder example-1-TNF_Monkeypox-rapid) show that the best-fitting substitution model is the Fitness with a probability of 0.4333, while the Neutral and HIVw models have a probability of 0.4 and 0.1667, respectively.
+Looking closer at the SS plots, some values of the SS calculated from the simulations related with the amino acid replacements are far from the real data values (Results_SS_AAReplacements.pdf, Histograms_SStats.pdf and Scaterplots_SStatsVSParams.pdf).
+Despite we applied a realistic substitution rate, we repeated the analysis reducing it (Example1-TNF-Monkeypox-2) (Table 3).
+This time, SS from target and simulated data are closer and the Neutral model was selected as the best-fitting substitution model with a probability of 0.6667, while Fitness and HIVw model had a probability of 0.2333 and 0.1 respectively.
 This in only an example of the importance of choosing suitable evolutionary parameters values for the simulations.